-The Developer's Engineer shall prepare a stormwater management plan for submission to Lower Trent Conservation Authority or Crowe Valley Conservation Authority.
+The Developer's Engineer shall prepare a stormwater management plan for submission to the applicable authority.
+There are three Conservation Authorities in Stirling Rawdon: Lower Trent Conservation Authority, Crowe Valley Conservation Authority, and the Quinte Conservation Authority.
 The Developer must obtain written approval from the Conservation Authority prior to final approval of the Subdivision Agreement.